mwcproject/mwc-node/doc/mwc_lib_specification.md

 - Result:
   - `{}`
 - Notes:
-  - Stop Tor service and cancel all related tasks.
-Call it when you app is exiting, may be called before 'release_context'
+  - Requests Arti shutdown by cancelling the global Tor shutdown token.
+Call it when your app is exiting; it may be called before `release_context`.
+  - The `{}` result means the shutdown request was accepted, not that Tor has fully stopped.
+  - This call does not synchronously drop the Arti instance, join the monitoring thread, or verify that the Tor runtime stopped.
+Because the shutdown token is one-way for the process lifetime, later Tor bootstrap attempts may return `Interrupted`.

 ### 9) `tor_status`